The-red-masque/devkitty.io/content/en/docs/get-started/assembly.md

 </div>
 </br>

-- a.
-Insert the 6-Pin Header on the Side
+1. Insert the 6-Pin Header on the Side
-- b.
-Lay the board & header flush on a flat surface
+2. Lay the board & header flush on a flat surface
-- c.
-Solder the joints!
+3. Solder the joints!

 ### 4. Prep + Solder the Screen